ardeshir/docs/dol.md

 ## Introduction

-Metal DOL (Design Ontology Language) is a declarative specification language that serves as the source of truth for the Univrs platform.
+DOL (Design Ontology Language) is a declarative specification language that serves as the source of truth for the Univrs platform.
 In the DOL-first paradigm, design contracts are written before tests, and tests are written before code.
 Nothing changes without first being declared in the ontology.

+> **Note:** As of v0.8.0 "Clarity", DOL uses modernized Rust-aligned syntax.
+Old syntax (`gene`, `constraint`, `exegesis`) is deprecated but still supported with warnings.
+See [v0.8.0 Release Notes](releases/v0.8.0.md) for migration details.

 DOL inverts the traditional software development flow: